 People experiencing cupping for the first time almost always "bruise."
 These hickeys, created from the suction, are not painful and are a normal effect of the treatment.
 They disappear within a few days.
 As one receives cupping more frequently, we find that the "bruising" no longer occurs.
 This shows us that the stagnant blood and fluid has been removed from the body and that the tissue is healthier.

 After the cupping treatment, I immediately apply Dit Da Jow linament to the affected areas.
 The Dit Da Jow I use is formulated by Five Flavors Medicinals with 23 different herbs to help the body move "stagnant blood" and reduce the red marks left on the skin after cupping.

-In conventional hands-on massage therapy, we compress, push, and strip the body tissue against the bone structure and against itself.
+In conventional hands-on bodywork, we compress, push, and strip the body tissue against the bone structure and against itself.
 But cupping allows us to literally pull the body tissue out and away from the body.
 Cupping is a classic deep tissue massage technique in reverse!

 Ask to have cupping incorporated into your next hands-on massage treatment.
 You'll be glad you did!

 Gua Sha is an ancient Chinese medicine technique that utilizes a tool for scraping a painful or problematic area of the body in order to pull stagnant intercellular fluid to the surface, remove metabolic waste, and infuse the area with freshly oxygenated, nutrient rich fluid and blood.
 This in turn accelerates regeneration and revitalizes that particular region of the body.
 Gua Sha is not painful, but it can leave a reddening of the skin where stagnant fluid and blood has emerged near the surface to be eliminated by the body.
 This discoloration fades in a few days.
 Most people find Gua Sha to be a pleasant experience, and feel relief after their treatment.